Who We Are

-On August 25th, 2017 I arrived to Launch Pad determined to complete a one year transformation from a life that was out of control.
+On August 25th, 2016 I arrived to Launch Pad with a clean date of August 05, 2016 determined to complete a one year transformation from a life that was out of control.
 Born and raised in Chapel Hill, NC I had always found serenity at the beach.
-So, I enrolled into a Cosmotology Instructor Program so I can further my career while in Recovery.
+So, I enrolled into a Cosmetology Instructor Program so I can further my career while in Recovery.
 With the help of Launch Pad's structured program I learned tools and spiritual principles that allows me to succeed in life.

 After 9 months of recovery I was offered the Manager position at 13th Street and i am truly honored to give back that which was so freely given to me.